The history of the Trail

 We welcome any interest from the public to join the committee.
 Please visit the volunteer page to find out how.

-Kirkstall Art Trail is currently a Charitable Unincorporated Association and we are governed by a constitution.
+Kirkstall Art Trail is a Charitable Unincorporated Association.
+We are governed by a constitution.

 About the ‘Kirkstall’ in the trail

 The historic Kirkstall Village area (within Leeds LS5) is the location for the Art Trail.
-Kirkstall is home to one of the best preserved Cistercian monasteries in the country.
+Kirkstall is home to one of the best-preserved Cistercian monasteries in the country.
 Founded over 800 years ago, Kirkstall Abbey is a Grade I listed building and a scheduled ancient monument.
-Abbey House Museum, situated in the former gatehouse, dates back to the 12th Century.
+Abbey House Museum, situated in the former gatehouse, dates back to the 12th century.
 The museum hosts a wealth of local historical knowledge.
-Once inside, you can stroll Victorian streets, and explore shops, houses and the local pub.
-Both sites feature as fine backdrops to showcase artists, workshops, and events for the Trail.
+Once inside, you can stroll Victorian streets and explore shops, houses, and the local pub.
+Both sites are fine backdrops to showcase artists, workshops, and events for the Trail.

-Photographer Stephen Cole volunteered his time in 2023 to take photographs for the Trail.
-This year he has joined the committee.
+Professional photographer, Stephen Cole volunteers his time to take photographs for the Trail.
+He is also one of the organisers on the Kirkstall Art Trail committee.
 You can find more of his work on Stephen’s website.